chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Host/DynamicSwitch_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use dynamically switch, on the same port, between available USB host examples on the STM32F4xx devices.
+This application is a part of the USB Host Library package using STM32Cube firmware.
+It describes how to use dynamically switch, on the same port, between available USB host applications on the STM32F4xx devices.

 The USBH_RegisterClass() API is provided by the USB Host Library to load the class driver.
-In this example MSC, HID and AUDIO classes are loaded and the user can start his application depending on the connected device.
+In this application MSC, HID and AUDIO classes are loaded and the user can start his application depending on the connected device.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,